-The terms ‘Verification‘ and ‘Validation‘ are frequently used in the software testing world but the meaning of these terms are mostly vague and debatable.
-You will encounter (or have encountered) all kinds of usage and interpretations of those terms, and it is our humble attempt here to distinguish between them as clearly as possible.
+VERIFICATION vs VALIDATION are hugely confused and debated terms in the software testing world.
+You will encounter (or have encountered) all kinds of usage and interpretations of these terms, and it is our humble attempt here to distinguish between them as clearly as possible.